gazmull/kamihime-bot/README.md

 Wiki domain to link each character page.

 __thumbrooturl:__
-Root url of the kimihime image library. (used to display character images)
+Root url of your kamihime image library bank. (used to display character images)

 __eimojis:__
 Due to limited embed customization, server eimojis are used to display custom icons.